-3.1 Appendix B shows the capital budget position as at Q2.
-This is currently showing an underspend of £296k against the profiled budget of £1.3m.

-The capital programme estimates total expenditure for the year to be circa £1.65m.
-The main elements of this year's forecast include:

-- Vehicle replacement programme

-- High street heritage action zone

-- Disabled Facilities Grants (DFG)

-- 3.2 The Council has purchased various equipment for the office refurbishment and tablets and mobiles for new Members which is in line with the capital programme. - 3.3 The capital budget for vehicles is currently underspent due to no vehicles being purchased this half of the year.
-It is planned that new vehicles will be acquired by the end of this financial year.
+- 3.1 Appendix B shows the capital budget position as at Q3.
+This is currently showing an underspend of £232k against the profiled budget of £2.2m.
+The capital programme estimates total expenditure for the year to be circa £3.3m.
+The main elements of this year's forecast include: - Vehicle replacement programme - High street heritage action zone - Disabled Facilities Grants (DFG) - Heating system replacement - 3.2 The Council has purchased various equipment for the office refurbishment and new tablets and mobiles for new Members, which is in line with the capital programme. - 3.3 The capital budget for vehicles is currently underspent due to longer lead times than anticipated.
+It is planned that new vehicles will be acquired by the end of this financial year. - 3.4 Expenditure for the heating project is in line with budget.
+The project is expected to be completed by the end of February.
+It is to be financed by a capital grant of £708k and reserves.